kchinzei/linear-program-solver/README.md

 ### Trouble shooting

-#### Error _'Compiler needs to support C++-17 or newer.
-Abort'_
+#### Warning _'Compiler supporting C++-17 or newer required'_

-Your C++ compiler (c++ by default) does not support C++-17.
+You may see this message during installation, if your default C++ compiler is so.
 You can specify other compiler by setting CXX environment parameter.

 ```Shell
 > export CXX=/your/new/c++/Compiler
 ```

-#### Compile error _‘BigInt’ is not a member of ‘Napi’_
+#### Solution seems wrong.

-Two possible reasons.
+Three possible reasons.

+1. When the build conditions do not meet, it returns 'inviavel' regardless the given problem.
+1. The given problem is grammatically wrong.
+1. Bugs of the solver.

+During installation of this module, it compiles C++ code on your computer.
+Compiling this module requires N-API (node API) version 6 or greater, that comes with BigInt support.
+Node 10.20.0 has it.
+Node 11.15.0 seems not.
+See [the version matrix]().

-- node-gyp you are running is old.
+In some cases, node-gyp you are running is old.
 Some Linux has a pretty old node-gyp that came with apt install.
 You can install the latest node-gyp by

 ```Shell
 > npm i -g node-gyp
 ```

-- N-API that this program depends on requires N-API version 5 or newer.
-  Node before ver.12 had version 4 or older.
+To check the grammar of the problem, you may try

 #### Failed to install to Windows

 Sorry, install scripts are written for Unix and I am not experienced in Windows development.
 But the main code would and should work on Windows.
 If you can volunteer, very welcome.

-If you already have C++ compiler, python, node-gyp and installed all dependent modules, you can manually build it from command console,
+If you already have C++ compiler, python, node-gyp and installed every dependent modules, you can manually build it from command console,

 ```Shell
 > git clone https://github.com/kchinzei/linear-program-solver.git